smh-my-head/hades/docs/install-with-image.md

 # Install Hades with our image

+The latest image (Revision 2) is built with:

+- Solidworks 2020 SP03

+- Windows 10 21H1 English International

+- Virtio 0.1.208

+{{Warning|These links and filenames relate to Revision 1, which has SolidWorks 2018 installed.
+They will be updated when we finalise Revision 2.}}

+{{Warning|This image is accessible over SSH from the host, with a publicly available key used by [[Charon]].
+The key can also be found in `keys/`.
+Make sure that this is not accessible to anyone else on the network by making sure that the output of `nmap $(hostname -i)` does not show port 2200 as open.}}

 1. Install QEMU, a SPICE viewer, and samba.
 As an example, on Arch Linux, that would look something like this: